How Much Does It Cost to Live In Australia?

 Australia : Cost of Living by City

-The prices are reasonable when compared to monthly wage, but not at all appropriate for the tourists coming from countries with average monthly net salary of $200.
+The prices are reasonable when compared to the monthly wage, but not at all appropriate for tourists coming from countries with an average monthly net salary of $200.

 That is why many of them decide to prepare a home-cooked meal made of groceries bought at the local markets.

 The food, fruit, and vegetable prices at local markets are rather affordable.